opentorah/opentorah/README-calendar.md

 Understanding the ignored for fun and schar.

+This code lives in the `core` module (`org.opentorah:opentorah-core`).
+Torah reading and Rambam learning schedules live in `texts` (`org.opentorah:opentorah-texts`).

-Paper on Rambam's Laws of the Sanctification of the available at opentorah.org.
+Paper on Rambam's Laws of the Sanctification of the Moon: [opentorah.org](http://www.opentorah.org/paper/calendar/calendar.html).

 Code for working with Jewish calendar, both arithmetic and astronomical.
 Makes possible calculations with dates, time intervals and angles exactly as they are described by Rambam.

-The code is written in Scala and uses extendable family polymorphism encoding with family members in separate files inspired by a Stackoverflow [post](https://stackoverflow.com/questions/1154571/scala-abstract-types-vs-generics/10891994#10891994) by [ayvango](https://stackoverflow.com/users/837133/ayvango).
+The code is written in Scala and uses family polymorphism (all family members in one trait since Scala 2.13) inspired by a Stackoverflow [post](https://stackoverflow.com/questions/1154571/scala-abstract-types-vs-generics/10891994#10891994) by [ayvango](https://stackoverflow.com/users/837133/ayvango).